The region’s business card is the Sassolungo peak (3181 m)

 Where to stay in Val Gardena

-You can stay in Val Gardena at the three nearest resorts – Selva Gardena, Ortisei, Santa Cristina, all of them have a wide number of rooms and are located in the immediate vicinity of the ski slopes.
-As accommodation in Val Gardena resorts, you can choose hotels or apartments, while apartments are a type of accommodation that is still developing, so hotels of various types prevail here by a large margin.
-The general recommendation when looking for accommodation in Val Gardena, regardless of its type, is to book early, which will provide you with an ideal accommodation option in terms of price/quality ratio.
+You can stay in Val Gardena at the three nearest resorts – Selva Gardena, Ortisei, Santa Cristina, all of them have a wide range of rooms and are located in close proximity to the ski slopes.
+As accommodation in the resorts of Val Gardena, you can choose hotels or apartments, while apartments are a type of accommodation that is still developing, so hotels of various types predominate here by a large margin.
+The general recommendation when looking for accommodation in Val Gardena, regardless of its type, is to book early, which will provide you with an ideal price/quality accommodation option.

-In the Val Gardena valley , you can find hotels of different star categories, including both budget accommodation options and exclusive five-star hotels.
-Most hotels in the resort include breakfast or half-board in the price of accommodation, while the restaurant infrastructure here is excellently developed.
-Another advantage of local hotels is that almost all of them have access to the ski slope, so there is no special need to spend time and money on additional movement.
-Many hotels are made in the style of a chalet, cozy and made of natural materials – all this, combined with local cuisine and a hospitable atmosphere, gives the opportunity to feel the spirit of the Dolomites.
+In the Val Gardena valley you can find hotels of various star categories, including both budget accommodation options and exclusive five-star ones.
+Most of the resort’s hotels include breakfast or half board in the price of accommodation, while the restaurant infrastructure here is excellently developed.
+Another advantage of local hotels is that almost all of them have access to the ski slope, so there is no particular need to spend time and money on additional transportation.
+Many hotels are made in the chalet style, cozy and made of natural materials – all this, combined with local cuisine and hospitable flavor, gives you the opportunity to feel the spirit of the Dolomites.

-Hotels of category 4 and 5 stars, as a rule, are additionally equipped with spas and health centers, here it is possible to receive a relaxation procedure without leaving the hotel.
-The spa areas are equipped with indoor and outdoor pools, a sauna, a hydromassage, a fitness center, and a Turkish bath.
-For those who prefer a hotel without a spa center, you can find a place to relax in the center of the Val Gardena resorts, which have separate wellness complexes with a similar set of amenities.
+Hotels of the 4 and 5 star categories are usually additionally equipped with spa and wellness centers, where you can receive relaxation treatments without leaving the hotel.
+Spa areas are equipped with indoor and outdoor pools, sauna, hydromassage, fitness center, Turkish bath.
+For those who preferred a hotel without a spa center, you can find a place to relax in the center of the Val Gardena resorts, which have separate wellness complexes with a similar set of amenities.

-You can check prices for all possible accommodation options in Val Gardena on specialized search sites Booking, Hotellook and others, which allow you to compare all existing offers for the required dates.
-With the help of these services, you can see all available options in Selva Gardena, Santa Cristina, Orizea and other, smaller settlements, for example, in Campitello, Vilnosso, Alpe di Susa and others.
+You can check the prices for all possible accommodation options in Val Gardena on specialized search engine sites Booking, Hotellook and others, which allow you to compare all existing offers for the required dates.
+With the help of these services, you can see all the available options in Selva Gardena, Santa Cristina, Orisei and other smaller settlements, for example, in Campitello, Vilnosse, Alpe di Siusi and others.

-Hotels that enjoy stable popularity among tourists include, for example:
+Hotels that are consistently popular with tourists include, for example:

 Hotel Diamant 4*

-The location is the town of Santa Cristina.
-The hotel is designed in an alpine style, there is a health center with a swimming pool, gym, sauna and hydromassage.
-There is also a restaurant and a bar on the hotel premises.
-You can stay in rooms of different capacities, meals include breakfast.
-You can leave your car in the paid private parking lot, but you need to book in advance.
-Wi-Fi works for free throughout the hotel;
+Location – the town of Santa Cristina.
+The hotel is designed in an Alpine style, there is a wellness center with a swimming pool, gym, sauna and hydromassage.
+There is also a restaurant and a bar on the territory of the hotel.
+You can stay in rooms of various sizes, meals – breakfasts.
+You can leave your car on a paid private parking, but a reservation is required.
+Free Wi-Fi is available throughout the hotel;

 Hotel Pinei 4*

-The location is the town of Castelrotto, guests are offered a free shuttle to the ski area.
-The hotel has a spa center with an indoor pool, sauna, bathhouse, hydromassage.
-There is a restaurant and a bar on the premises.
-You can stay in rooms of different capacities, meals are continental breakfasts.
-There are places for storing skis, free public parking, wireless Internet;
+Location – Castelrotto, guests are offered a free shuttle to the ski area.
+The hotel has a spa center with an indoor pool, sauna, steam room, hydromassage.
+There is a restaurant and a bar on site.
+You can stay in rooms of various sizes, meals – continental breakfasts.
+There are ski storage spaces, free public parking, wireless Internet;

 Hotel Pradell 3*

-The hotel is located in the town of Ortisei, 400 m from the nearest lift.
-The hotel has a spa area with a sauna, a terrace for relaxation, and a restaurant serving Italian cuisine.
-You can stay in rooms of different capacities, meals are half-board.
+The hotel is located in Ortisei, 400 m from the nearest ski lift.
+The hotel has a spa area with a sauna, a terrace for relaxation, and an Italian restaurant.
+You can stay in rooms of various sizes, with half-board meals.
 Breakfast is served buffet style.
-Parking spaces and Wi-Fi are provided free of charge.
+Parking and Wi-Fi are free.

-Full-service apartments in Val Gardena can be found in the town of Ortisei, while aparthotels (a mix of hotels and apartments) can also be found in Selva Gardena.
-The main difference between apartments and hotels is that when renting an apartment, there is no such option as food, that is, you will have to take care of food yourself, eat in restaurants or cook yourself.
+Full-service apartments in Val Gardena can be found in Ortisei, while apart-hotels (a mix of hotels and apartments) are also found in Selva Gardena.
+The main difference between apartments and hotels is that when renting an apartment there is no such option as food, that is, you will have to take care of the food yourself, eat in restaurants or cook it yourself.
 As a rule, apartments are equipped with a kitchen area and all the necessary appliances.

-The advantage of renting apartments is the possibility to find apartments for the same price as a hotel room, while the size of apartments, as a rule, is many times greater than the size of any room, that is, apartments can be compared with a full-fledged apartment or even a house.
-In general, apartments as holiday accommodation are more suitable for families with children, as well as large companies.
-Stable demand is enjoyed by apartments in the complexes:
+The advantage of renting an apartment is the ability to find apartments at the same price as a hotel room, while the size of the apartments, as a rule, is many times larger than the size of any room, that is, apartments can be compared with a full-fledged apartment or even a house.
+In general, apartments as a place to stay on vacation are more suitable for families with children, as well as large companies. Стабільним попитом користуються апартаменти в комплексах:

 Residence Antares 3 *